 How a New Water Heater Can Expedite the Sale

 Installing a new water heater can eliminate buyer worries about maintenance issues, improving the chances of a quicker sale.
+An upgrade to a modern water heater can be a key selling point for buyers, making the home more attractive and increasing its perceived value.
 Potential buyers are often deterred by outdated or malfunctioning systems, so replacing an aging water heater can lead to faster property sales.

 A modern water heater enhances the home’s appeal, potentially leading to higher offers from buyers.
 Properties with tankless water heaters, for instance, can sell for approximately 4% more than expected and do so 43 days quicker on average.
 This is a significant advantage in a competitive market.